 If your phone refuses to charge, it might be because law enforcement is recording your conversation.
 Keep in mind that none of these are surefire signals that someone is listening to your conversations.

-Working with a Criminal Defense Attorney
+Working with an Arizona Criminal Defense Attorney

 Criminal charges can have a serious impact on your future.
 While it’s common to wait until after you’ve been charged to contact an attorney, you could be better off talking with one sooner.

 If you believe the police are monitoring your phone calls or investigating you, contact a criminal defense attorney as soon as you can.
 This can ensure that you get the correct answers to your questions and a strong defense, should you need one.